Loweg/cooking-agriculture/status.md

 * Salt pan
 * Stew
 * Traders should carry flour and sugar
-* Vanilla berries should be fruit
-* Wort should be cooking ingredient
 * Some buildings should not be reinstallable

 # Need Textures